Wyoming’s Wildlife Heritage

 We hope your visit here is most memorable and we also believe you’ll agree Wyoming’s wildlife—is “Worth the Watching”.

 Location.
 41° 3.503′ N, 104° 52.753′ W. Marker is in Cheyenne, Wyoming, in Laramie County.
 Marker is on High Plains Road.
+The marker is on the grounds of the Wyoming Travel and Tourism Center at I-25, Exit 4.
 Touch for map.
-The marker is on the grounds of the Wyoming Travel and Tourism Center at I-25, Exit 4.
 Marker is at or near this postal address: 5611 High Plains Road, Cheyenne WY 82007, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 134 times since then and 19 times this year.
+It was originally submitted on April 26, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 160 times since then and 5 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 26, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.